3 Steps to working out a plan …

-Improvements are easiest to plan out by first comparing where the online business is now to where it should be.
-Then look at how to move the business from one to the other ( there are links to flowcharts and tools you can download further down this post ).
+Improvements are easiest to plan out by first comparing where the online business is now, to where it should be.
+Then you can look at how to move the business from one to the other ( there are links to flowcharts and tools you can download further down this post ).

 - Get an idea of what the ideal situation would be.

 - Work out the easiest way to move from where it is now to the more desirable situation.
 Step 3 is where you would look into implementation and the apps and resources that are available to make it all work.